BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-04-performance-now-2025.md

 These properties are now well-supported and can drastically improve performance for large DOM structures like catalogs or carousels.
 We already use `content-visibility` and `contain-intrinsic-size` on few components in our web apps, but we should definitively consider the potential gains from expanding the use of these properties.

-For more detail, check [css-triggers.com](https://css-triggers.com/) to understand which CSS properties trigger layout or paint.
+For more detail, check [CSS Triggers](https://lmame-geek.com/css-triggers/) to understand which CSS properties trigger layout or paint.

 ### Speculations about webperf